NatCracken/ps2ls2/README.md

 Using
 =====
 .pack2 files do not contain the names of assets anymore.
-Thus this program requires a NameList.
-You can build one with my fork of dbg-pack here: https://github.com/NatCracken/dbg-pack
+Thus you will first have to build a namelist using the Build Namelist button in the Asset Browser

-Once a NameList in the right format has been provided, this program will work as just as it did with the old .pack1 files
+Once completed, point ps2ls2 to the namelist using the Add Namelist button and add .pack2 files using the Add Packs button.

 Credits
 =====
 Colin Basnett - Original Author of ps2ls

 https://github.com/RoyAwesome - Currently Maintains ps2ls